prophile/srobo-roles/radio.md

 Evacuation
 ----------

-In the event of an evacuation being necessary, either the safety officer or the head warden will broadcast this over the radios.
+In the event of a general evacuation being necessary, either the safety officer or the head warden will broadcast this over the radios.
 Radio silence must be maintained during an evacuation unless transmission is absolutely necessary.

 Interruption
 ------------